zojapila/mldevops_exercise/README.md

         args: [--py310-plus]
 ```

-===
+---
 ## Task 3 - Poetry dependency & build manager

-There are mainly 2 systems regarding dependency management and package build for the python: `setuptools` and `poetry`.
-As rule of thumb: if there is a need to support complex builds (even with pybindings for dynamic C/C++ libraries), `setuptools` will be an appropite tool for that.
-For many modern Python projects `poetry` provides a simple configuration, both for project dependency management (it can simplify Dockerfiles) and for package build.
+There are two main systems for dependency management and package building in Python: `setuptools` and `poetry`.
+As a rule of thumb, if your project requires complex builds (e.g., with Python bindings for dynamic C/C++ libraries), `setuptools` is a suitable choice.
+However, for many modern Python projects, `poetry` offers simpler configuration, making both dependency management (which can simplify Dockerfiles) and package building easier.

-Let's dive into the `poetry` [Introduction (1)](https://python-poetry.org/docs/) and the [Basic Usage (2)](https://python-poetry.org/docs/basic-usage/) and setup a dependency managemnt & possibility to build our package.
+Explore the `poetry` [Introduction](https://python-poetry.org/docs/) and [Basic Usage](https://python-poetry.org/docs/basic-usage/) to set up dependency management and enable package building.

 ```bash
 python3 -m pip install --user pipx